-In connection with the Annual Report of Health & Nutrition Systems International, Inc. (the "Company") on Form 10-KSB for the fiscal period ending December 31, 2002 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Chris Tisi, Interim Chairman of the Board and Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. ss.
+In connection with the Annual Report of Health & Nutrition Systems International, Inc. (the "Company") on Form 10-KSB/A-2 for the fiscal period ending December 31, 2002 as filed with the Securities and Exchange Commission on the date hereof (the "Report"), I, Christopher Tisi, Chief Executive Officer of the Company, certify, pursuant to 18 U.S.C. ss.
 1350, as adopted pursuant to ss.
 906 of the Sarbanes-Oxley Act of 2002, that: